patrykmurzyn/10xFlashCards/.ai/openrouter-service-implementation-plan.md

 ## 6. Security Considerations

-- **API Key Management**: The `OPENROUTER_API_KEY` **must** be stored securely as an environment variable.
+- **API Key Management**: The `PUBLIC_OPENROUTER_API_KEY` **must** be stored securely as an environment variable.
 It should never be hardcoded in the source code or committed to version control.
 Use `.env` files locally (added to `.gitignore`) and environment variable management tools provided by the hosting platform (e.g., Digital Ocean App Platform environment variables, Docker secrets).
 - **Input Sanitization**: While the primary interaction is backend-to-OpenRouter, if user input directly forms part of the prompts sent to the API, consider potential prompt injection risks.
 Sanitize or carefully structure user input within prompts, especially if the LLM's output is used in security-sensitive contexts (unlikely for flashcard generation, but good practice).
 - **Output Handling**: Be cautious when rendering LLM output directly to the frontend.
 While OpenRouter models are generally well-behaved, unexpected or improperly formatted output could occur.
 If rendering HTML based on output, ensure proper escaping to prevent XSS attacks.
 For structured JSON, validation via the Zod schema adds a layer of safety.
 - **Logging**: Avoid logging the full API key or excessively detailed request/response payloads containing potentially sensitive user data in production logs unless necessary for debugging and properly secured.
 Log error messages, status codes, and correlation IDs instead.